gustav-mb/PRDAT-assignments/Assignment 2/README.md

 ## HelloLex Question 3

 Compile and run the generated program `hello.fs` from question 2.
 Hint: This depends on your setup.
-A possible approach is t have `FsLexYacc.Runtime.dll` accessible from your working directory and do the following:
+A possible approach is to have `FsLexYacc.Runtime.dll` accessible from your working directory and do the following:

 ```fsharppc
 % fsharpc -r FsLexYacc.Runtime.dll hello.fs